Real time technology for the real world

 It seems odd that a widely available resource such as data is taken for granted everyday, and isn’t used effectively to do the really important things more regularly – especially when it comes to saving lives and preventing life threatening illnesses.

 Firstly, we need to understand that data is critical, and a lack of its use is a problem.
-Real-time particulate monitoring has long since been an expensive, complicated “black art” unavailable to the masses.
+Real-time dust monitoring has long since been an expensive, complicated “black art” unavailable to the masses.
 Whilst monitoring isn’t a solution in itself, it’s pivotal to making the right decisions to ultimately save lives and understand where the risk really lies.

-Gravimetric or “dust deposit” gauges have long been an industry standard, and a legislative medium for measuring dust exposure; but they only give ‘one side of the story’ and even then a partial story at best.
+Gravimetric or “dust deposit” gauges have long been an industry standard, and a legislative medium for measuring harmful dust exposure; but they only give ‘one side of the story’ and even then a partial story at best.
 When it comes to saving lives, time is of the essence.
 Even more so early detection and real-time alarming typically results in prompt action.

-This gravimetric data is not to be dismissed and is important, but let’s face it with global numbers of 500,000 + people still dying every year, it’s not enough.
+This gravimetric data is not to be dismissed and is important, but let’s face it with global numbers of over 500,000 people still dying every year, it’s not enough.
 So how do we critically challenge the status quo?

 Recognising the problem

-Now imagine taking this combined average data over a time frame, and combining it with accurate, real-time, personal monitoring.
+Now imagine taking this combined average data over a time frame, and combining it with accurate, real-time, personal dust monitoring.
 Imagine the changes you could make to process, controls, procedures and culture by seeing when and how the exposure is caused, where it was unacceptably high and, maybe, even warning people in real-time who unknowingly enter into the dangerous zone of this invisible killer.

 Exposure is commonly expected in mining or engineered stone industries, however many more are unsuspectingly exposed in construction, demolition, quarrying, manufacturing, and more generally those in support functions in nearby offices and facilities within these industries and even people regularly using non-dust controlled roads.